titiviking/nuki_events/README.md

 The integration is webhook-driven (no aggressive polling) and focuses on **who did what, how, and when** on your Nuki devices.

+> [!IMPORTANT]
+> This integration is not affiliated with or endorsed by Nuki.
+> It is a completely independent project, backed up by the community, and based on official documentation and APIs.

+> [!NOTE]
+> **Disclaimer:** this project has been generated mainly by AI.
+Even though it has been reviewed and tested by a professional programmer, I feel like it's important to disclose this fact.
+>
 ---

 ## Features